davosmith/moodle-assignsubmission_pdf/README.txt

 ==Installation==

+Note - the assignsubmission_pdf plugin can, theoretically, be used without the assignfeedback_pdf plugin.
+On its own, however, it has little advantage over the standard 'file' submission plugin (other than coversheet handling).
+The assignfeedback_pdf will not do anything on its own (and cannot be installed without the submission plugin).

 1. Download and install GhostScript ( http://pages.cs.wisc.edu/~ghost )
   - or install from standard respositories, if using Linux.
   Under Windows, do not install to a path with a space in it - that